bethanyalicehall/memory-final/README.md

 - Other imagery
     - I included two further images on the home page, each of these include people, the train featured in both appears similar to try and provide some continuity of theming.

-#### Video

-I included a simple video of a view from a train window, on the get in touch page.
-The video does not add much in regards to content but rather provides aesthetic adding to the theme of travelling Europe by rail.

 #### Typography and icons